timtrent-ghg/PA3606_CW/README.md

-# PA3606_CW
+# PA3606_CW1
-Material for PA3606 computer workshops
+Material for the first PA3606 computer workshop.